pmitros/school-committee/README.md

     [China](http://web.mit.edu/mit-ceti/www/reports/past.htm),
     educational research projects in
     [Nigeria](http://mitros.org/p/carnegie_reporter.pdf), experimental
     education projects at MIT, and in many other nations.
-I have [business experience](http://mitros.org/p/#cultures) in even more
+I have mixed [business experience](http://mitros.org/p/#cultures) in even more
     nations.
 There are effective practices for serving culturally diverse populations worldwide which aren't being applied in